 - Golden Visa Spain: 10 frequently asked questions – 8th October 2019

-- Spanish Golden Visa for British – 21st February 2021
+- Spanish Golden Visa for British, it’s retroactive! – 21st February 2021

-Article originally published at Spanish Property Insight: Spanish Golden Visa for British investors after Brexit
+Article also published at Spanish Property Insight: EU-family regrouping

 Please note the information provided in this article is of general interest only and is not to be construed or intended as substitute for professional legal advice.
 This article may be posted freely in websites or other social media so long as the author is duly credited.
 Plagiarizing, whether in whole or in part, this article without crediting the author may result in criminal prosecution.
 VOV.

 2.021 © Raymundo Larraín Nesbitt.
 All Rights Reserved....